Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 Submitting a Paper ROE

-If you prefer to complete, issue, and submit ROEs as paper documents, you must first request the appropriate forms from your Employer Contact Centre.
+If you prefer to complete, issue, and submit ROEs on paper, request the correct forms first.
+Contact your Employer Contact Centre.

 Paper ROEs consist of three separate but identical copies:

-• Part 1 (the original copy) is issued to your employees so they can submit it to Service Canada when they apply for EI benefits,
+• Part 1 (the original copy) is given to your employees.
+They can submit it to Service Canada when they apply for EI benefits

 • Part 2 (the blue copy) is submitted to Service Canada, and